 Hershey’s Miniatures Assortment

 A note about Hershey Miniatures: This is a mixed bag of their mini candy bars.
 It will include some combination of Special Dark, Milk Chocolate, Mr. Goodbar, Krackel.
 Most all varieties with Mr. Goodbar now contain palm oil.

 Thai Coconut Peanut

 White Chocolate Peanut

-Mr. Goodbar: See above under “Hershey”; it now contains palm oil
+Mr. Goodbar: See above under “Hershey”; their “Chocolate Candy with Peanuts” now contains palm oil

 Quaker Chewy Halloween Mini Chocolate Chip Granola Bars – 28 count for Halloween

-Red Vines – They use much less palm oil than Twizzler but there is a minute amount in their citric acid which is derived from palm oil.
+Red Vines – There is a minute amount in their Citric Acid which is derived from palm oil.